 Intune integrated with partners like Cisco ISE, Aruba Clear Pass, and Citrix NetScaler to provide access controls based on the Intune enrollment and the device compliance state.

 Users can be allowed or denied access when trying to access corporate Wi-Fi or VPN resources based on whether the device is managed and compliant with Intune device compliance policies.

 - Learn more about the NAC integration with Intune.

 Conditional access based on device risk

-Intune partnered with Mobile Threat Defense vendors that provides a security solution to detect malwares, Trojans, and other threats on mobile devices.
+Intune partners with Mobile Threat Defense vendors that provide a security solution to detect malware, Trojans, and other threats on mobile devices.

 The Intune and mobile threat defense integration plays a factor at the conditional access decisions based on device risk.